-The Palazzo Mazzancolli once used to be an impressive structure but only ruins of the palace remain today.
+The Palazzo Mazzancolli used to be an impressive structure but only ruins of the palace remain today.
 This is one of the very few remnants in Terni from the Middle Ages and is definitely worth a visit due to its ancient link to the city.

-The Palazzo Gazzolli was built in the 18th century and although it's not as old as some of the other palaces and monuments in the city it has admirable architecture.
+The Palazzo Gazzolli was built in the 18th century and although it's not as old as some of the other palaces and monuments in the city, it has admirable architecture.
 Today the palace houses the city's art gallery which has an impressive collection of art works from important artists that were collected over the centuries.

 The Palazzo Spada is a 16th century palace that was earlier used as a private residence.
 The palace is now Terni's Town Hall and has beautiful detail work in the interiors.
-The façade is quite well restored and a few rooms are open for visitors.
+The façade is quite well restored and a few rooms are open to visitors.

 Stay and Accommodation